Electron neural closure for turbulent magnetosheath simulations: energy channels: Methodology

 If the generalized Ohm's law, equation~\eqref{eq:Ohmslaw}, is coupled with the fluid or Vlasov equation (equation~\eqref{eq:vlasov}) for ions, under an appropriate choice of $\textbf{P}_e$, the electron pressure tensor, the system is closed.
 If the ion closure is also prescribed (e.g., at the level of the ion pressure tensor $\textbf{P}_i$), the system is sometimes referred to as eXtended MHD (XMHD) and can be proven to be Hamiltonian~\cite{abdelhamid_hamiltonian_2015,lingam_remarkable_2015}, i.e., possesses structure preservation and even topological invariants~\cite{lingam_concomitant_2016}.

-The standard collisional magnetohydrodynamic condition for $\textbf{P}_e$ corresponds to an adiabatic equation of state, $\text{P}_e \sim n^\gamma \textbf{I}$, where $\textbf{I}$ stands for the identity matrix.
-This relationship breaks down in the case of plasmas that are not in local thermal equilibrium.
-Under a rather strong assumption on the slow variation of the magnetic field on the spatial scales of the Larmor radius scale, one may assume that the first and second adiabatic invariants are conserved
+The standard collisional magnetohydrodynamic condition for $\textbf{P}_e$ corresponds to an adiabatic equation of state, $\textbf{P}_e \sim n^\gamma \textbf{I}$, where $\textbf{I}$ stands for the identity matrix.
+This relationship breaks down for plasmas that are not in local thermal equilibrium. {Under the assumption that the magnetic field varies only weakly over a Larmor radius {(an approximation that is reasonable in many smoothly varying magnetized plasmas, but often violated in collisionless reconnection regions)} one may treat the first and second adiabatic invariants as approximately conserved,}

-Indeed, in the absence of Hall, Finite Larmor Radius (FLR) effects and heat flux one arrives at the well-known CGL (Chew-Goldberger-Low) condition~\citet{chew_boltzmann_1997} $p_{\|} \sim n^3/B^2$ and $p_\perp \sim n B$.
-See, for instance, ref~\citet{hunana_introductory_2019}.
-Below, we consider a more general closure found in seminar works~\citet{le_equations_2009,wetherton_validation_2019}
+Indeed, in the absence of Hall, Finite Larmor Radius (FLR) effects and heat flux, one arrives at the well-known CGL (Chew-Goldberger-Low) condition~\cite{chew_boltzmann_1997} $p_{\|} \sim n^3/B^2$ and $p_\perp \sim n B$.
+See, for instance \citet{hunana_introductory_2019}.
+Below, we consider a more general closure found in seminar works of~\citet{le_equations_2009}

-where $\alpha=n_*^3 / B_*^2$, and for any quantity $Q, Q_*=Q / Q_{\infty}$, where $Q_{\infty}$ is the value of $Q$ the reference region away from current sheets.
-This model is an interpolation of the trapped particle CGL regime and the passing particle Boltzmann regime, controlled by the parameter $\alpha$.
+where $\alpha=n_*^3 / B_*^2$, and for any quantity $Q, Q_*=Q / Q_{\infty}$, where $Q_{\infty}$ is the value of $Q$ the reference region away from current sheets. {In this model, the electron equation of state smoothly interpolates between a regime where trapped electrons, with strongly reduced parallel heat conduction, approximately follow CGL‐like double-adiabatic scalings, and a regime where the passing electrons, which retain efficient parallel heat transport along the field, exhibit an almost isothermal (Boltzmann-like) response~\cite{wetherton_validation_2019}.
+The transition between the regions is} controlled by the parameter $\alpha$.
 It was originally applied in simpler current sheet conditions.
 We chose to adapt the model~\eqref{eq:Le-Egedal} by fitting a multiplier $\xi$ in front of the parameter $\alpha$ to better match the data.

 It is possible to obtain more accurate but more expensive 10-moment closures, where the constituent relation is for the heat flux tensor, and thus, pressure is evolved dynamically.
-Here, we present a version of the heat flux vector under the assumption of a gyrotropic pressure tensor:
+Here, we present a version of the heat flux vector under the assumption of a gyrotropic pressure tensor~\cite{hunana_introductory_2019-1}:

 In general, at EDR, the electron pressure tensor tends to develop agyrotropy.
 Following ~\citet{swisdak_quantifying_2016} we define \emph{agyrotropy} as

 Agyrotropy tends to be present in conjunction with Finite Larmor Radius (FLR) effects.